Life Without Test Management Systems: Into the Chaos

 Crunch Time Chaos

 Now it's crunch time.
 The product's about to ship, and everything's in a mad scramble.
 Testers are manually rerunning tests they ran last week, just to be sure.
+This constant rerunning of tests highlights the importance of regression testing, which ensures that changes to the codebase don’t break existing functionality.
+Learn more about its significance in this article.
 Someone's trying to track down an old email chain to confirm if a bug is still unresolved.
 The release manager, getting increasingly frantic, is asking if the build is ready to go live.
 Silence.
 No one can say for sure.

 It's not that anyone's lazy or bad at their job.
 It's just that keeping track of everything with spreadsheets and email is like trying to build a skyscraper with a hammer and nails—it technically works, but it's not pretty, and it takes way longer than it should.